Robert G. Bergman: Research

 Bergman works in the field of organic chemistry.
 He first investigated the reaction mechanisms of organic reactions at Caltech.
 He developed methods for the representation of very reactive molecules, for example 1,3-diradicals and vinyl cations.
 In 1972, he discovered the thermal cyclization of cis-1,5-hexadiyne-3-ene to 1,4-dehydrobenzene-diradicals, now known as the Bergman cyclization.
 This reaction later played a major role in understanding the mode of action of enediyne antitumor antibiotics.
 Since the mid-1970s, Bergman has also been working in the field of organometallic chemistry.
 He contributed to the synthesis and reaction of organometallic complexes and investigated organometallic compounds with metal-oxygen and metal-nitrogen bonds.
 He also discovered the first soluble organometallic complexes of the transition metals, to which the addition of a saturated hydrocarbon (C-H activation, C-H insertion) succeeded.

 Personal life

 Since June 17, 1965, Bergman has been married.
-They have two sons.
+The Bergmans have two sons.